 The Tunisia Office of the Center for Middle Eastern Studies at Harvard University invites Tunisian scholars to submit applications for a postdoctoral fellowship at Harvard University.
 The call for applications is open to scholars in the Humanities or Social Sciences who have received their PhD within the past seven years.
 The fellowship extends for 10 months, from September 1, 2019, to June 30, 2020.
 The successful candidate will reside in the greater Boston area and will be required to teach a one-semester course on the area of specialization, in English or in Arabic.
-Preference will be given to the most qualified applicant whose research includes Tunisia and North Africa.
+Preference will be given to the most qualified applicant whose research includes Tunisia, North Africa, or the Middle East.

 - A current curriculum vitae, in English.